-Patrick A. Hope is a Member of the Virginia General Assembly as the Delegate from the 47th District of the Commonwealth of Virginia and was re-elected to his seventh term in 2021.
-Delegate Hope currently serves as a member of the House Public Safety Committee, the House Health, Welfare and Institutions Committee, and the House Courts of Justice Committee.
+Patrick A. Hope is a Member of the Virginia General Assembly as the Delegate from the 1st District of the Commonwealth of Virginia and was re-elected to his eighth term in 2023.
+Delegate Hope currently serves as the chair of the House Courts of Justice Committee, and is a member of the House Public Safety Committee and the House Health and Human Services Committee.
 He is a health care attorney with over 20 years of experience working for Virginia and has been recognized by numerous organizations for his leadership.

 Patrick currently serves on several Virginia Commissions, including the Joint Commission on Health Care (2014-current; chair, 2020-21); the Behavioral Health Commission (2017-current); the Virginia Disability Commission (2021-current), and the Substance Abuse Services Council (2020-current).